No script

 Nearby are also the Babele rock formations and on a 4h hike (one way) you can reach Omu Peak the 7th highest in Romania at 2,505m altitude.

-19. Experience authentic Romanian village life
+22. Experience authentic Romanian village life

 That's why we support inclusive tourism in Romania by including local services, meals and visits in our trips, so local communities benefit too while you have an authentic Romanian experience.

-20. Visit Romania’s haunted forest - for real
+23. Visit Romania’s haunted forest - for real

-To be honest the first time I heard about this "tourist attraction" I was skeptical.
+To be honest, the first time I heard about this "tourist attraction" I was skeptical.
 Until I went on a tour in the haunted forest of Romania with a "show me what you've got!" attitude with our guide who is truly passionate about this unique attraction in Romania.

-It was unlike any other night-walk I've ever been on, with an eerie feeling to it.
+It was unlike any other night walk I've ever been on, with an eerie feeling to it.
 Besides hearing the stories about the Hoia Baciu forest and seeing trees like nowhere else, our guide will also give you special measurement equipment for paranormal activity - so you'll see for yourself!
-Whether you’re superstitious or not - this is definitely one of the most unique things to do in Romania!

-21. Cantacuzino Castle of the richest Romanian family
+24. Cantacuzino Castle of the richest Romanian family

 Not too far from Peleș Castle is the lesser-known Cantacuzino Castle.
 It belonged to Prince George Cantacuzino considered to be the richest person in Romania in the late 19th century and part of a famous political dynasty.